-- · Leased assets : office premises - Future lease rental payments are determined on the basis of lease payable as per the agreement. - 31 The Company is principally engaged in a single business segment viz.
-"Tourism and transportation". - The Company has incurred net loss of ₹ 14.56 takhs during the year ended 31 March 2018 and as at that date, has accumulated losses amounting to ₹ 9,008.42 takhs which has resulted in complete erosion of its nat-worth and its current liabilities exceeded its current assets by ₹ 8,177.25 takhs.
+- 28 The Company is principally engaged in a single business segment viz.
+"Adventure sports". - The Company has incurred net loss of ₹ 331.38 lakhs during the year ended 31 March 2018 and as at that date, has accumulated losses amounting to ₹ 2,075.18 lakhs which has resulted in complete erosion of its net-worth and its current liabilities exceeded its current assets by ₹ 2,351.78 lakhs.
 The operations of the Company are dependent on the project undertaken by the holding company and other entities in the group as a whole.
 There is uncertainty in the going concern of holding company which is dependent on the successful completion of the project.
 While the Company has incurred losses during its initial years, the Company is in the process of reassessing its business plan in view of expected growth opportunities and intends to significantly expand its business operations going forward.
 Basis this, the management believes that going concern of the holding company is appropriate.
-The management of the Company, considering the continuous financial statements on a 'Going Concern' basis.

-Recent accounting update
+The management of the Company, considering the continuous financial support from the holding company, have prepared the above financial statements on a 'Going Concern' basis. - 30 Recent accounting update

 In March 2018, the Ministry of Corporate Affairs has notified the Companies (Indian Accounting Standards) Amended Rules, 2018 ("amended rules").
-As per the amended rules, Ind AS 115 "Revenue from contracts with customers" supersedes Ind AS 11.
-"Construction contracts" and Ind AS 18, "Revenue" and is applicable for all accounting periods commencing on or after 1 April 2018.
+As per the amended rules, Ind AS 115 "Revenue from contracts with customers" supersedes Ind AS 11, "Construction contracts" and Ind AS 18, "Revenue" and is applicable for all accounting periods commencing on or after 1 April 2018.
 Ind AS 115 introduces a new framework of five step model for the analysis of revenue transactions.
 The model specifies that revenue should be recognised when (or as) an entity transfer control of goods or services to a customer at the amount to which the entity expects to be entitled.
-The new revenue standard is applicable to the Company from 1 April 2018.
-The Company is evaluating the requirement of the amendment and the impact on the financial statements.
+The new revenue standard is applicable to the Company from 1 April 2018, The Company is evaluating the requirement of the amendment and the impact on the financial statements.